-Press and release the SEEK button to search for the next station in either the AM or FM mode.
-Press the top of the button to seek up and the bottom to seek down.
-The radio will remain tuned to the new station until you make another selection.
+Press and release the SEEK button to search for the next listenable station in either AM/FM or Satellite (if equipped) mode.
+Press the right side of the button to seek up and the left side to seek down.
+The radio will remained tuned to the new station until you make another selection.
 Holding the button will bypass stations without stopping until you release it.